drewstaylor/area-52-course-2-lessons/lesson-01-cw721/exercise-05/exercise.md

 Filename: lib.rs
 -->

 > Your head is spinning with new NFT knowledge.
-Unfortunately, so far, none of it seems helpful for escaping from SECTION 31's passport-control holding cell.
+Unfortunately, so far, none of it seems helpful in escaping from SECTION 31's passport-control holding cell.

-In the last two exercises we've been talking about a "token collection contract", which we've been referring to as `some_token`.
+In the last two exercises, we have discussed a "token collection contract", which we've been referring to as `some_token`.
 What is this contract and how does it relate to `cw721` and `cw721-base`?

-- `cw721` is a package for enforcing your token adheres to the [cw721](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) standard
+- `cw721` is a package for ensuring your token adheres to the [cw721](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) standard
 - `cw721-base` is a package that implements the `cw721` standard and provides minting functionality, but where minting is limited to a single admin (or "creator") called the `minter` (an address that must be declared during contract instantiation and can never be updated)
 - `some_token` is our example token collection contract.
 It extends from `cw721-base` and is the NFT smart contract that will be deployed to the blockchain